phaktor/Matrix_Riot_Deployer/README.md

 ## Prerequisites:
 * Download Terraform and install it
 * Download the Matrix Server code
+* Edit the Scripts -> matrix_installer.sh file and change the server name to your own
 * Make sure you are signed up for an AWS account
 * Obtain or create a new IAM Access Code